History of the Catholic Church in the United States: Immigration

-Modern Catholic immigrants come to the United States from the Philippines, Poland, and Latin America, especially from Mexico.
-This multiculturalism and diversity has greatly impacted the flavor of Catholicism in the United States.
-For example, many dioceses serve in both the English language and the Spanish language.
-Also, when many parishes were set up in the United States, separate churches were built for parishioners from Ireland, Germany, Italy, etc. In Iowa, the development of the Archdiocese of Dubuque, the work of Bishop Loras and the building of St. Raphael's Cathedral illustrate this point.
+Modern Catholic immigrants come to the United States from the Philippines, Poland, and Latin America (especially Mexico).
+This multiculturalism and diversity has greatly influenced the flavor of Catholicism in the United States.
+For example, many dioceses serve in both the English and Spanish languages.
+This updates the longtime American practice of opening separate churches for parishioners from particular immigrant communities, such as Irish, German, Italian, etc., as in the building of St. Raphael's Cathedral in Iowa in the 1830s.

 A 2008 survey by the Pew Forum on Religion & Public Life, a project of the Pew Research Center, found that 23.9% of 300 million Americans (i.e., 72 million) identified themselves as Catholic and that 29% of these were Hispanic/Latino, while nearly half of all Catholics under 40 years of age were Hispanic/Latino.
 The survey also found that white American Catholics were seven times more likely to have graduated high school than Hispanic/Latino Catholics, and that over twice as many Hispanic/Latino Catholics earned under $30,000 per year as their white counterparts.
 According to the U.S. Conference of Catholic Bishops, 15% of new priests are Hispanic/Latino and there are 28 active and 12 inactive Hispanic/Latino bishops, 9% of the total.
 According to Luis Lugo, the director of the Pew Forum on Religion and Public Life, nearly a quarter of all Catholics in the United States are foreign born.
 He notes: "To know what the country will be like in three decades, look at the Catholic church."